scikit-hep/uproot3/README.rst

 Development requirements
 ------------------------

-The ``requirements-dev.txt`` file contains the packages which are needed to run the test suite.
-To install those via ``pip`` run:
+The ``requirements-dev.txt`` file contains the packages needed to run the test suite.
+Here is an example how to set up a development environment:

 .. code-block:: bash

-    pip install -r requirements-dev.txt
+    cd /path/to/your/cloned/repo/or/fork/of/uproot
+    python -m venv venv  # create a virtual environment in the folder venv . venv/bin/activate  # activate the Python environment pip install -e .     # this will install uproot in "editable mode" pip install -r requirements-dev.txt  # install the dev-requirements pytest               # run the test suite

 .. inclusion-marker-3-do-not-remove